 Solid hotplates are typically built of cast iron with a sealed electric source.
 Choose a pan with a flat base to achieve even heating without wasting energy.

 A ceramic glass electric cooktop requires a heating element below.
 Always lift pans off the surface rather than slide them to avoid damage.
+Check the article on the best pan for glass top stoves.

 Heat is generated by halogen lamps placed below a glass cooktop, transmitting heat and light upwards.
 Use thick-bottomed pans that can handle high heat.
 Avoid using bases that are too glossy.